-A month ago, I had no plans of building a DIY kids kitchen for my boys.
+A month ago, I had no plans of building a kitchen for my boys.
 I had lots of other plans.
-Endless lists that had their own baby lists of plans, but kids kitchen was not one of them.
+Endless lists that had their own baby lists of plans.
+But this white kids play kitchen DIY with Farmhouse Style wasn’t on those lists.
 Christmas changed all that.

 It’s hard to figure out what to buy a baby for Christmas.
 They can’t tell you what they want.
 And it’s even harder when they have older siblings.
-There’s only so many stacking blocks and vtech toys a baby needs, right.
-That’s how I ended up buying the little guy a Play Food Set and Play Dishes dishes.
+There’s only so many stacking blocks and V-tech toys a baby needs, right.
+That’s how I ended up buying the little guy a Play Food Set and Play Dishes.
 It was one of the few things he didn’t have and might want.
 Turns out I was right.
 He loved it!
-And so did his 3 year old brother.
+And so did his 3-year old brother.
 But watching them play made me realize they needed a kitchen.
-And I was the woman to build that kitchen. 😉
+In fact, they needed this white kids play kitchen DIY.
+And I was the woman to build it. 😉

 What could I do that would make this diner look like a diner?
 A good diner has a great menu.
 A menu full of things you really shouldn’t eat, but hey, you’re at a diner so ‘treat yo’self’!
 Having the menu on the wall seemed even better.
 The best diners display their menus like a proud work of art.
 I also needed a stove and oven so the boys could really cook.
 Food and dish storage is a necessity, of course.
 Then the fun little touches, a bell the boys can hit when they yell, ‘Order up’, a ‘open and closed’ sign, a ‘please wait to be seated’ sign, a place to put checks the cook is working on, and a hook to hang towels on.
 All of that should pull the diner together, time to build.

 What you’ll need for this White Kids Play Kitchen DIY with Farmhouse Style

 - MDF or Plywood